Data Privacy and Security Agreement

 - any instruction received from the Organisation in relation to the Personal Data, which in the discretion of Tencent may breach any Applicable Law, including any Data Protection Law, of the appropriate jurisdiction;

-- ensure that the Personal Data is accessible only to the duly authorised persons engaged by Tencent and, subject to clause 8, accessible only to its Sub-Processors and the personnel of such Sub-Processors who are duly authorised and who need to have access to the Personal Data in order to perform Tencent's obligations under the Agreement;
+- ensure that the Personal Data is accessible only to the duly authorized persons engaged by Tencent and, subject to clause 8, accessible only to its Sub-Processors and the personnel of such Sub-Processors who are duly authorized and who need to have access to the Personal Data in order to perform Tencent's obligations under the Agreement;

 - comply with any applicable Jurisdiction-Specific Requirements; and

 - where the laws of the relevant jurisdiction require it:

 - implement appropriate technical and organisational security measures insofar as is practicable, for the purpose of providing reasonable assistance to the Organisation for the latter to comply with its obligations, including, as appropriate and applicable in the relevant jurisdiction: (i) the pseudonymisation of Personal Data; (ii) ensuring the ongoing confidentiality, integrity, availability and resilience of Processing systems and services; (iii) restoring the availability and access to Personal Data in a timely manner in the event of a physical or technical incident; and (iv) regularly testing, assessing, and evaluating the effectiveness of technical and organisational measures for ensuring the security of the Processing;